Nutrition 1010 - Introductory Nutrition » Summer 2021 » Chapter 1 Quiz

 What are the only energy-yielding nutrients?

-A. fiber, fats, and protein
+A. fiber, carbohydrates, and vitamin water

 B. carbohydrates, minerals, and proteins

-C. carbohydrates, vitamin water, and minerals
+D. carbohydrates, vitamin water, and minerals

 Question #5